Barbany/ML-Project1/README.md

 Machine Learning algorithm without external libraries to find the Higgs boson using original data from CERN (Kaggle challenge).
 First project for Machine Learning course (CS-443) at EPFL.

+This algorithm obtained a categorization accuracy of 0.82.

 * [Getting started](#getting-started)
     * [Data](#data)
     * [Documentation](#documentation)